treeverse/lakeFS/design/aaa.md

 # Identity, Authentication, Authorization (and Audit)

+## tl;dr.

+Here is what we shall implement initially.
+For definitions, the current state, and rationale for why we choose this starting point, see the rest of the document.

+We shall add an external authentication flow that uses an OAuth2 server, using standard flows.
+When configured with an identity provider, clients will be able to identify against the provider to get a token that claims some `groups`.
+These groups will be identified as regular groups in the current system, allowing every operation by the user to be verified with the policies of those groups.

+Externally-discovered users will be added to the internal tables so that they will be able to create access keys.
+Memberships of such users only update on user login -- using the access key continues to use all groups available to that user when they last logged in.

 ## IAAA defined

 In a system, every operation is performed by some *thing*.
 We care what